Virginia DUI Lawyer

 - The manner in which the breath test was administered, and whether or not the office complied with the proper procedure

-An attorney will look critically at each one of these events to make sure that you were treated within your rights, and that no mistakes were made by the arresting officer that could damage the Commonwealth’s case.
+A Virginia DUI attorney will look critically at each one of these events to make sure that you were treated within your rights, and that no mistakes were made by the arresting officer that could damage the Commonwealth’s case.
 When you visit with our attorneys for a free consultation, make sure to bring all evidence of the case with you.
 It is important that they understand every aspect of the case so they can better build a defense strategy tailored to your case.

 Virginia Reckless Driving Lawyer

 Our team has attorneys who can aggressively fight your reckless driving charges.
 If you have been stopped by an officer and given a reckless driving citation, it is important to remember that this is not handled like a typical traffic ticket by the Commonwealth.
 Reckless driving is a criminal misdemeanor, and the associated penalties are much worse than a simple fine.
 Our firm has reckless driving attorneys with experience protecting their clients from this type of charge, so contact us to find out how they can help you.

 Overall, Fairfax crime rates were at an all-time low in 2011, according to the Washington Post.
 However DUI’s are still common in Fairfax, and it is important that you retain excellent representation to make sure you give yourself the best chance at a positive result.
 If your case eventually reaches trial, it will likely be heard at the County Courthouse at 4110 Chain Bridge Road in Fairfax.
 A trial can be an uncomfortable place, especially if you don’t have any experience in a courtroom.
 Our attorneys will stand by your side to make sure that you are as confident and comfortable as possible when there is so much on the line.
 Click here to learn more.